 Compared to traditional hysterectomy or myomectomy surgery, which require a much larger surgical incision, minimally invasive procedures are associated with fewer surgical complications and a faster recovery.

-Power morcellators are used in around 60,000 hysterectomies and myomectomies annually.
+Prior to the FDA's warning in 2014, power morcellators were used in around 60,000 hysterectomies and myomectomies annually.
 The devices are used in other types of surgeries as well, including minimally invasive spleen and gallbladder procedures.

 How Power Morcellators Can Spread Cancer